Bill McGarry: Club career

 McGarry began his career at local non-League club Northwood Mission, based in Hanley, before joining David Pratt's Port Vale as an amateur in April 1945, signing professional forms in June of that year.
 He was handed his debut by Billy Frith at the Old Recreation Ground on boxing day 1945, in a 1–0 defeat by Walsall.
 Under Gordon Hodgson's stewardship, he played seven Third Division South games in the 1946–47 season.
 He forced his way into the first XI by November 1947 and scored his first goal on boxing day in a 5–0 win over Brighton & Hove Albion.
 He played a total of 27 games in the 1947–48 campaign.
 He featured 41 times in the 1948–49 season, scoring one goal against Torquay United.
 He was an ever-present throughout the 46 game 1949–50 season, and found the net once on the final day of the season, in a 2–1 defeat to Ipswich Town at Portman Road.
-He played 35 games in the 1950–51 season, and scored in games away at Millwall and Torquay, before he was sold on to First Division side Huddersfield Town for a £12,000 fee in March 1951.
+He played 35 games in the 1950–51 season, and scored in games away at Millwall and Torquay, before he was sold to First Division side Huddersfield Town for a £12,000 fee in March 1951.